 Organic Manuka Skin Soothing Cream—sensitive to use on all body parts and works great for facial and eye eczema too.
 Its six basic organic ingredients (olive oil, manuka honey, manuka oil, grapeseed oil, beeswax, and filtered water) nourish dry and itchy skin, while offering antibacterial properties.
 A little goes a long way, especially on the eyes!

 Wet wrapping around the eye—skin that’s overly dry or sensitive might need some extra care.
 Try wet wrapping around the eye with either bandages, cotton swabs or strips of clothing.
-Just remember that all wrapping products should be made with natural fibers and free of synthetic dyes or nasties.
+You can also try dry wrapping or just covering eyes with these Remedywear™ Eye Masks for Adults and Kids.
 Make sure to NEVER use steroidal medication for this method.
 The eyes are extremely sensitive and you do not want to risk damage to the eyes.